openedx/edx-platform/docs/en_us/shared/browsers.rst

 edX Studio
 ***********************************

-The following table shows operating system and browser support for edX Studio, which course staff use to build courseware.
+The following table shows operating system and browser support for edX Studio, which staff use to build a course.

 .. list-table::
    :widths: 20 10 10 10 10 10